-- 1. Primary-based protocols These work by designating a primary replica for each data item.
+- 1. Primary-based protocols These work by designating a primary replica for each data item; these are coordinated by a coordinator.
 Different replicas could be primaries for different data items.
 The updates of a file are always sent to the primary first and the primary tracks the most recent version of the file.
 Then the primary propagates all updates (writes) to other replicas.
 Within primary-based protocols, there are two variants: - Remote write protocols: All writes to a file must be forwarded to a fixed primary server responsible for the file.
 This primary in turn updates all replicas of the data and sends an acknowledgement to the blocked client process making the write.
 Since writes are only allowed through a primary the order in which writes were made is straightforward to determine which ensures sequential consistency.
 Since all nodes have a copy of the file, local reads are permitted. - Local write protocols: A client wishing to write to a replicated file is allowed to do so by migrating the primary copy of a file to a replica server which is local to the client.
+Therefore, the coordinator for the data item will shift back and forth depending on the clients accessing the data.
 The client may therefore make many write operations locally while updates to other replicas are carried out asynchronously.
 There is only one primary at anytime.